mulesoft-labs/data-weave-rfc/text/0000-temporal-consistency.md

 ## A clearer distinction between temporal instances and `Period`s

-Currently, the documentation could be a bit more verbose about the difference between temporal instances and `Periods`.
-Currently, it doesn't say that `Period` represents a length of time.
+The documentation could be a bit more verbose about the difference between temporal instances and `Periods`.
+It doesn't say that `Period` represents a length of time.
 If the `decomposeTemporal` function is included in the language, it should be stated in the documentation that the keys returned in the object mean something conceptually different when passing a temporal instance vs a `Period`.
 In the case of a temporal instance, the keys represent where the instance falls on a time line, including some additional information.
-In the case of `Period`s the keys represent how many of each of the durations are ultimately applied to the temporal instance.
+In the case of `Period`s, the keys represent how many of each of the durations will be ultimately applied to the temporal instance.

 # Drawbacks
 [drawbacks]: #drawbacks